vic-rono/wifi-smtp/README.md

 ![appPassword](https://user-images.githubusercontent.com/61822296/191806969-43cfe0f9-fbb8-44a5-8a9a-aa95b7f622ad.png)

-This article show how to set-up a app password for SSL functionality, however you must set two-factor authentication on your gmail -
+This article shows you how to set-up an app password for SSL functionality, however you must set two-factor authentication on your gmail -

 https://devrescue.com/python-send-email-with-smtp-over-ssl/